What is Work-Study?

 Several non-profit institutions in New Ulm hire Work-Study students.
 The Brown County Historical Society, St. Paul’s Lutheran Grade School and the MLC Early Childhood Learning Center have several openings annually.

-MLC does not assign Work-Study jobs to eligible students as part of their financial aid.
 Students will be provided the tools to find work if needed.
-The Financial Aid office maintains the Job Opportunities web page with a wide variety of employment opportunities for MLC students.
+The Human Resources and Financial Aid offices maintain the Job Opportunities web page with a wide variety of employment opportunities for MLC students.